GiraffeM9/FrogTube/README.md

 # FrogTube
 Website that generates a frog video from YouTube every time the page loads, work in progress :D

+11/15/2021 - Mostly finished frog video generator, added placeholder for more pages

-How to get API key:
+__How to get API key:

 Log in to Google Developers Console.
 Create a new project.